rheinardkorf/invitations-for-slack/readme.txt

 ### Requirements:

 * A Slack team and the team's access token.
-* A self-/hosted WordPress website (Not a WordPress.com website.)
+* A self-hosted WordPress website (Not a WordPress.com website.)

 == Installation ==